 Learn and Grow

 Speaking of growth, you’ll never be the person you thought you set out to be.
 And this is perfectly ok.
-Journeys, no matter how far or near, long or short, always teach us about 11653243_10200457745023583_1753905419_nourselves.
+Journeys, no matter how far or near, long or short, always teach us about ourselves.
 You may find the love of your life along the path.
 You may lose that love.
 You could end up with your dream job, one that you never imagined having.
 Whatever the journey brings your way, know that it is all meant for your good.
 The universe works in ways that conspire to create a more meaningful and fulfilling life for each of us.
 You’ll do the most evolving you’ve ever experienced on the road, but that evolution will be the greatest experience of your life.
 It is the experience of life.

 Never Stop